kartoffelquadrat/MavenSnippetLibrary/docs/layout.md

 # Project Layout

+In practice, a solid project setup should be more than just throwing code files at random place into a contrived project structure.

+## Problem Statement

-You might be used to a discovery like project setup, where you just throw in you code files at random place into the project, then hopefully click a green triangle start button in your IDE and cross you fingers it will magically work.
+Unfortunately I've experienced that in many student projects it comes down to exactly this: A chaotic project layout that has grown over time and no one wants to tamper with.
+To start a project you need to first click your way through IDE specific menus, then hopefully click on a green triangle start button and cross you fingers that the project will magically work.

-While this may work for tiny projects or little scripting codebases that you hammer out in a day, bigger software projects often have a long list of requirements and likewise are expected to compile and run reliable no matter to platform or developer cloning the project.
+For little scripting codebases hammered out in a day this might work - but larger software projects often showcase a list of dependencies, and the barrier for new developers to set up their IDE should be as low as possible.
+You want a mechanism that allows you to compile and run your code reliably, no matter to platform or developer cloning the project - without tedious project configurations on every new clone.

+## Maven's Contribution

 This is where maven enters the game.
-Maven replaces the click based project configuration (where a developer sets up their project via IDE menus), by a central xml textual description, the ```pom.xml``.
+Maven replaces the click based IDE project configuration (where a developer sets up their project requirements and plugins via IDE menus), by **just one central xml textual description**: the **```pom.xml```**.

-The good news is: Once the ```pom.xml``` is set up, no one ever needs to touch a UI menu again.
+Crafting a good ```pom.xml``` takes some effort - but the good news is: once the ```pom.xml``` is set up, no one ever needs to touch a UI menu again.
+Libraries and coding conventions are no longer stored in the project, but referenced form a central repository.
+This keeps your repo slim and allows every client to reliably pull all dependencies at compile time.

-## Files and Folders
+### Files and Folders

 The root of a maven project should roughly look like this:
 ![folderlayout](../captures/folderlayout.png)

+ > Sample project structure is a modified selection of the [COMP303 Starter](https://github.com/prmr/COMP303Starter) code.

-Before we go into the details, note that there are two important entires at root level:
+Before we go into the details, note that there are two important entities at root level:

  * ```pom.xml``` which contains all project configuration.
 Almost everything presented on this webpage are snippets that extend this file.
  * A ```src``` folder, all your source code, tests, even resources go somewhere into that folder.